 Qs.
 3. What role did Souza's mother play in his early artistic development while little Souza was in Goa and how did her stories influence his later works?

-Keren: A strong, very active, and evocative maternal woman, Souza’s mother Lily Cecilia née Antenues, oldest of three daughters, was self-determined, a homemaker, and provider.
-Cutting out patterns on her work table and then stitching the material with her sewing machine to feed her family, aroused a deep adulation (and eroticism - Oedipus eat your heart out!) in my father for his blessed single mother until he was 10 when she remarried and had two more children.
+Keren: A strong, active, and evocative maternal figure, Souza’s mother, Lily Cecilia (née Antenues), was self-determined—a homemaker and provider.
+Cutting patterns on her worktable and stitching material with her sewing machine to feed her family, she aroused a deep adulation (and eroticism—Oedipus, eat your heart out!) in my father for his blessed single mother, until he was 10 when she remarried and had two more children.

 Her strong, defiant resilience nurtured him into the depiction of heroines and a lifelong feminist.